 I’d always been a self-confessed “word nerd” and harboured a desire to write professionally.
-In 2011 I undertook an Australian Writers Centre Feature Writing for Newspapers & Magazines course (affiliate link) and began to dabble in freelance writing for a few publications.
-Years later I decided to expand my writing knowledge by undertaking two of the copywriting courses that AWC offered.
+In 2011 I undertook an online course and began to dabble in freelance writing for a few publications.
+Years later I decided to expand my writing knowledge by undertaking two of the copywriting courses.
 By this stage I was passionate about all things property and real estate and felt these courses would offer me the best chance to learn the necessary skills required to market myself as a copywriter.

 How did you get started in real estate copywriting?